hexters/esms-notification-channel/readme.md

 ESMS_PASSWORD=
 ```

-set route notification in User class or our custome User class
+Set route notification in User class or our custom User class
 ```
 . . .